MTV Brand New: Brand: New Germany

-MTV brand: new is a German Pay TV channel.
+MTV Brand: New was a German Pay TV channel.
 The channel was announced by MTV Networks Germany at the end of 2010.
 The channel launched on 1 February 2011.
-The channel is based in Berlin and features the best in music videos from newly established German and international acts.
-The channel airs back-to-back new music videos, the channel will also feature chart shows such as MTV Superchart.
+The channel was based in Berlin and featured the best in music videos from newly established German and international acts.
+The channel had broadcast back-to-back new music videos, the channel had also feature chart shows such as MTV Superchart.
+The channel ceased its broadcast and was replaced by MTV Hits on 6 January 2021.

 Yearly poll

-Each January, MTV Brand New releases a poll of the same, listing the bands and singers that their viewers think will be the most successful during the coming year.
-Originally named Spanking New, the poll was introduced in 2008, where the winners were UK band In Case of Fire.
+Until the channels' closure, each January, MTV Brand New released a poll, listing the bands and singers that their viewers think would be the most successful during the coming year.
+Originally named "Spanking New", the poll was introduced in 2008, where the winners were UK band In Case of Fire.
 Subsequent polls have been topped by acts such as Little Boots, Justin Bieber and Conor Maynard.